Christian Standhardinger: San Miguel Beermen (2018–2019)

 On October 29, 2017, Standhardinger was selected 1st overall in the 2017 PBA draft by the San Miguel Beermen.
 He missed the entire 2017–18 PBA Philippine Cup while he played out his contract with the Hong Kong Eastern in the Asean Basketball League.
 On May 9, 2018, Standhardinger played his first game with the Beermen during their 2018 PBA Commissioner's Cup opener against the Meralco Bolts.
 San Miguel lost the game 93-85.
 Standhardinger posted four points, five rebounds, two assists and two steals in his debut.

 With his frequent use of brute strength and barreling plays toward the basket, he has been dubbed as "The Bulldozer".

 NorthPort Batang Pier (2019–2020)

 On October 14, 2019, Standhardinger was traded to the NorthPort Batang Pier in exchange for Moala Tautuaa.

-Barangay Ginebra San Miguel (2021–present)
+Barangay Ginebra San Miguel (2021–2024)

 On March 5, 2021, Standhardinger was traded to the Barangay Ginebra San Miguel in exchange for Greg Slaughter.
 On January 5, 2022, Standhardinger signed a three-year contract extension with Barangay Ginebra.

+Terrafirma Dyip (2024)

+On July 13, 2024, Standhardinger, along with Stanley Pringle and a 2023 first-round pick, was traded to the Terrafirma Dyip for Isaac Go, Stephen Holt, and a 2023 first-round pick.
+He played in six games for Terrafirma at the 2024 Governors' Cup before he was sidelined by an injury.

+He did not play at the 2024–25 Commissioner's Cup.
+In November 2024, Terrafirma announced that Standhardinger is retiring from the PBA.